English

 - Students who opt to take AP Language may not be exposed to the classic works of American Literature in their high school tenure.

 - AP Language emphasizes writing as primary assessment.
 Students produce written work (both on-demand and process papers) on a weekly basis.
-Students are expected to already demonstrate sophisticated writing skills with a strong grasp of structure, style, vocabulary, and cohesion.
+Students are expected to demonstrate sophisticated writing skills with a strong grasp of structure, style, vocabulary, and cohesion.

 - Be advised that a student coming from English 2 to AP Language makes a two-level leap in rigor and expectation.
 AP is not a high school honors class; it is a college-level class.